rm-hull/luma.led_matrix/doc/python-usage.rst

    http://www.dafont.com/) which just fits.

-   Alternatively, a set of "legacy" fixed-width bitmap fonts are included in the codebase and may be used as follows:
+   Alternatively, a set of "legacy" fixed-width bitmap fonts are included in the `luma.core <https://github.com/rm-hull/luma.core>`__ codebase and may be used as follows:

    .. code:: python

+     from luma.core.legacy import text
-     from luma.lcd_matrix import legacy
+     from luma.core.legacy.font import proportional, CP437_FONT, LCD_FONT

      with canvas(device) as draw:
-        legacy.text(draw, text="A", font=legacy.CP437_FONT)
+        text(draw, text="A", fill="white", font=proportional(CP437_FONT))

-   The fixed-width fonts can be "converted" on-the-fly to proportionally spaced by wrapping them with the :py:class:`luma.led_matrix.legacy.proportional` class.
+   The fixed-width fonts can be "converted" on-the-fly to proportionally spaced by wrapping them with the :py:class:`luma.core.legacy.font.proportional` class.

 Scrolling / Virtual viewports